Generally, fellowship candidates should demonstrate:

 Specifically, candidates should demonstrate:

-- A commitment to advance and promote the CAPE TLA mission while supporting the rewards of teaching and learning
+- A commitment to advance and promote the CAPE mission

 - Interest in developing new teaching strategies to be shared with other colleagues in the college